collinskatie/cub-s/README.md

 ## Mapping Soft Labels to CUB

 *A cleaned script highlighting data loading will be released shortly*; if you need access sooner, please reach out to the authors (see Contact below).
 For now, as a start, we include details on the `CUB-S` soft labels below.
 We encourage downloading and using a dataloader similar to the original [Concept Bottleneck Molde (CBM)](https://github.com/yewsiang/ConceptBottleneck/tree/master/CUB) repository.
-They have a [preprocessed version of CUB](https://worksheets.codalab.org/worksheets/0x362911581fcd4e048ddfd84f47203fd2) images and associated concept attributes and species labels, which you can download.
+They have a [preprocessed version of CUB](https://worksheets.codalab.org/worksheets/0x362911581fcd4e048ddfd84f47203fd2) images and associated concept attributes and species labels, which you can download; or you can look to the [Concept Embedding Model (CEM)](https://github.com/mateoespinosa/cem/tree/main/cem/data/CUB200/class_attr_data_10) repository; we specifically used these pkl files.
 You can override the [attribute labels](https://github.com/yewsiang/ConceptBottleneck/blob/master/CUB/dataset.py#L74) with our loaded in soft labels.
 Recall, at present `CUB-S` is a relabeling of a subset of the test set.

 `cub_s_labels.json` is structured as follows:
 * Each key is the id of an image in the `CUB` test set.
 These integers match directly with the test set from ....